 Ray and Donda divorced amicably when West was three.
 After that he was raised on Chicago's middle-class South Shore neighborhood by his mother, and spent summers with his father.
 At the age of 10, West moved for a year with Donda to China, where she taught as part of a university-exchange program; he was the only foreigner in his class.
 After returning to Chicago, West was drawn to the South Side's hip-hop scene, and he befriended the DJ and producer No I.D., who became his mentor.
 West graduated from Polaris High School and won a scholarship to study at Chicago's American Academy of Art — but dropped out of college altogether to pursue music, an act that would inform the title of his first solo album years later.

 But West was not content to be a backroom player.
-He wanted to be the headline act.
-But he initially struggled to be taken seriously as a rapper — he lacked the "gangsta" credentials that were prerequisite at the time: he was an arty middle-class kid who wore pink polo shirts and Gucci loafers.
-He pleaded with Roc-A-Fella records to let him rap, but as co-founder Jay Z later told Time magazine: "We all grew up street guys who had to do whatever we had to do to get by.
+He wanted to be the headline act but initially struggled to be taken seriously as a rapper.
+He pleaded with Roc-A-Fella records to let him rap, but as co-founder Jay-Z later told Time magazine, "We all grew up street guys who had to do whatever we had to do to get by.
 Then there's Kanye, who to my knowledge has never hustled a day in his life.
 I didn't see how it could work."
 West got a similar response from other labels.
 "I'd leave meetings crying all the time," he recalled.

 'The College Dropout'